 Concerning sourcing projects we care in particular about:

 Preliminary negotiations (preparation, implementation, moderation, documentation)

 Tendering methods for RFI, RFQ and RFP (according to NSM)

 IST analysis (documentation of systems, structures and processes)

 Specifications about work load and responsibility

 During the sourcing process, our top priority is the constant adjustment of the provider's performance to the wishes of the customer.

-Competence on point.
+Competence to the point.